Scoring System

 Entering Scores

 The scoring system will be opened each week for Gaffers scores to be entered.
-In order to be able to publish the results, the scoring system will be closed at 5pm on the day of play and the scores that have been entered will be posted to enable the weekly calculations.
+In order to be able to publish the results, the scoring system will be closed at the deadline time shown above and the scores that have been entered will be posted to enable the weekly calculations.

-When you open the scoring system by clicking on the link sent to you in an email, just one scoreline will be visible for your score
+You open the scoring system by clicking on the button in your Dashboard.

 It is possible that you may be entering scores for a group in which you did not play.
 In that case, just use the 'drop down list' to select one of the players in the group to get started.
 The scoreline is set up to be ready for you to key in the score for hole1.
 There may be a slight delay before the 'Ready for Scores' comes up in the guidance line.